RCIC-UCI-Public/rcs3-docs/docs/source/installation/sysadmin.rst

 Shell Prompt in a Running Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can obtain a shell prompt within this *runnning* docker container:
+You can obtain a shell prompt within this *running* docker container:

 .. parsed-literal::